 Anthony later realized that no one would take women in politics seriously unless they had the right to vote.
 Along with activist Elizabeth Cady Stanton, Anthony founded the National Woman Suffrage Association in 1869.
 Anthony was tireless in her efforts, giving speeches around the country to convince others to support a woman’s right to vote.
 When Anthony died on March 13, 1906, women still did not have the right to vote.
 Biography courtesy of BIO.com.
 I, Too, Sing America.
 Patriotism's a pretty complicated concept.

 It can mean standing up for your country or criticizing it.
 If you want to sum up patriotism, you can simply call it "love for one's country. " But how does one love a country?
 Unconditionally?
 Langston Hughes certainly doesn't think so.
-Hughes was often considered the poet laureate of the Harlem Renaissance.
 Break the norm second edition 2009.
 Teaching Tolerance - Diversity, Equity and Justice.

-PBS LearningMedia: Civil Rights Educator Review.
+This article covers the phase of the movement between 1954 and 1968, particularly in the South.
 AMERICAN EXPERIENCE: Freedom Riders: The Young Witness.
 The Story of Human Rights.
+BlackHistoryMonthBiographyforScienceWilliamKamkwamba.